Faculty and Staff Responsibilities to Students with Disabilities

 Documentation of Disability

 Tillamook Bay Community College instructors should never accept or review medical or psychological reports if offered by a student to support a request for accommodation.
-Students should always be referred to meet with a Career Education Advisor available on campus who will review documentation and determine eligibility for accommodations and services.
+Students should always be referred to meet with a Disability Services Advisor available on campus who will review documentation and determine eligibility for accommodations and services.

 Reasonable accommodation of a disability is any reasonable adjustment of the learning environment that eliminates, as much as possible, physical or instructional barriers to learning encountered by the student.
 The adjustment must be based on the individual student's documented need and tailored to the specific student's disability.
 Both the student's physical accessibility to the classroom as well as the ability to fully participate in all course activities are considered in the process of providing reasonable accommodation.